What Fractional Executives Actually Earn: Rates by Role (2026)

 Two fractional CMOs can quote very different rates for the same engagement.
 Understanding why helps you assess whether a rate is appropriate, rather than simply comparing numbers.

 Depth of experience.
 An executive who has scaled a business from $10M to $100M in revenue, or who has led a successful exit, commands a premium.
-That track record is what you are paying for, and it is distinct from someone who holds a CMO title but has operated in a narrower scope.
+That track record is what you are paying for, and it is distinct from someone who holds the title but has operated in a narrower scope.
+Across the market, 72.8% of fractional professionals bring 15 or more years of experience (Vendux, 2025).

 Geography and remote flexibility.
-In our experience, fully remote engagements often attract slightly lower rates than on-site or hybrid roles, though this gap has narrowed significantly since 2022.
+Fully remote engagements often attract slightly lower rates than on-site or hybrid roles, though this gap has narrowed significantly since 2022.
 Around 57% of fractional executives now work primarily remotely (industry research).

 The retainer model itself also affects pricing.
-Some executives price retainers to reflect availability and responsiveness, not just hours worked.
+Some executives price retainers to reflect availability and responsiveness, alongside hours worked.
 If you need someone who will pick up the phone on a Tuesday afternoon when a deal is moving, that accessibility is built into a higher retainer.

 What Fractional Executives Should Be Charging